 Here's a look at the history of dog sledding and how it has helped shape society.

-Today, Hurtigruten passengers and other travelers visiting Norway can go on dog-sledding tours.
+Today, Hurtigruten passengers and other travellers visiting Norway can go on dog-sledging tours.
 These excursions give people the chance to experience the special connection between a sled driver and the sled dogs, and offers a glimpse into the past when these animals were the best way to get around.
 Here's a look at the history of dog sledding and how it has helped shape arctic society:

 First Dog Sleds

 Although dog sledding may have existed before, the oldest archaeological evidence of this mode of transportation has been dated to around 1,000 A.D.
 As far as archaeologists can tell, dog sledding was invented by the native and Inuit people in the northern parts of modern Canada, and it then rapidly spread throughout the continent.
 Early dog sleds didn't look exactly like dog sleds today.
 Instead of a large sled led by many dogs, it was usually just a single dog pulling minimal cargo - usually firewood and other supplies.
 As time went on, however, the power of using multiple dogs became more appealing.
 Larger loads could be carried over longer distances when the effort was distributed over more animals.
 Even so, dog-sled teams were much smaller than they are today, usually consisting of between two to six dogs per sled.

 Around the World

 It didn't take long for colonists to recognize the value and power of using dogs during winter, and European settlers quickly began incorporating sled dogs into their lives.
 The French Canadian military actually used dog teams during the Seven Year's War.
 They were particularly useful because they were less expensive than horses, but were equally (and often more) equipped to handle large loads and freezing weather.